alanjds/nondjango-storages/README.md

 as BaseStorage `.size()`, `.url()`, `.listdir()`, `.exists()` and `.delete()`.
 Also some extra tools like `.hash()`, that computes or grabs the file hashes if available.
-For now, S3Storage keeps the MD5 and Sha256 of the files on upload. filesystem-backed storages computes them on the fly.
+For now, S3Storage keeps the MD5 and Sha256 of the files on upload.
+Filesystem-backed storages computes them on the fly.

 ```python
 >>> file_on_cloud = s3_storage.open('span.txt')